 What is the American Medical Collection Agency?

 The America Medical Collection Agency is a medical collection agency that specializes in collecting unpaid medical bills.
-Every year, millions of patients skip out on their medical bills, so debt collection in healthcare is a big business.
+Every year millions of patients skip out on their medical bills, so debt collection in healthcare is big business.

 What is an IRS protection agency?

-The IRS contracts four different collections agencies to collect unpaid tax revenue from individuals and corporations.
+The IRS contracts four different collection agencies to collect unpaid tax revenue from individuals and corporations.
 These agencies are authorized by the federal government to collect tax debt.